fdcl-gwu/aruco-markers/README.md

 ## Detecting the Markers
 First, print the [generated markers](#generating-markers).
-Connect a camera to the computer and run below lines:
+Connect a camera to the computer and run below commands:
 ```
 cd detect_markers
 mkdir build && cd build